superhero/js.animator/README.md

   // do cool stuff
 }
 ```
-Tough, if we alredy know the expected length then we can specify this when we add the loop to the queue:
+Tough, if we alredy know the expected length then we can specify this when we
+add the loop to the queue:
 ```javascript
 animator.addCallback( loop, expectedLength );
 ```
-By specifying the expected length when we add the loop to the queue we no longer need to alter the animation loop.
+By specifying the expected length when we add the loop to the queue we no

-Ones we called upon `start` the process is roling, with or without anything in the queue.
-This may be unnecessary.
-To stop this process we call `stop`:
+longer need to alter the animation loop.

+When there's no longer any callbacks in the queue then the routine will
+automatically stop.
+If you by any reason would like to stop the routine at any
+time then use the method `stop`:
 ```javascript
 animator.stop();
 ```
-*I'm working on a solution that wont require the user to call `start` and `stop` manually, unless this behavior is requested.*